What are SR-22 and FR-44 insurance in Florida?

 Can you get auto insurance with a suspended license?

-You can still purchase auto insurance after your license has been suspended, but typically only after it has been restored.
+You can still purchase auto insurance with a suspended license, but typically only after it has been restored.
 You would need to apply for a conditional or restricted license, also known as a “hardship” license, to get your suspended license back.
-Keep reading to learn how to get a restricted license and where…
+Keep reading to learn how to get a restricted license and where to buy…

 → Read More

+Do you need a title to get car insurance?
 Although many people think they need their name on it, you can insure a car without a title.
 You can purchase a car insurance policy if you can prove insurable interest.
 However, there are situations where car insurance companies won’t sell you a policy.
-Generally speaking, if you don’t have insurable interest in the vehicle…
+Generally speaking,…

 → Read More